Gabelbombe/terraform-cos/examples/nomad/README.md

 # Overview

 Basic example for the nomad module.
-Per default the module will be deployed in us-east-1 (virginia) into three AZ's.
+Per default the module will be deployed in eu-west-1 (ireland) into three AZ's.
 Additionally to ensure that the nomad servers find each other the consul-server module is also deployed with this example.

 ## Deploy the infrastructure